What is the Japanese Obon Festival? When is it celebrated and how do you spend it?

 Qingming Festival

-The Qingming Festival is a holiday.
+Qingming Festival is a public holiday.

 Obon Festival

-Obon is not a holiday.
+The Ghost Festival is not a public holiday.

 Summary: Obon in Japan is an event to welcome and hold memorial services for the spirits of ancestors